aashmore/aashmore.github.io/_posts/2025-06-10-arxiv-submission.md

 ## Uploading to arXiv

-Create a file named `00README.XXX` in your submission folder's base directory.
+~~Create a file named `00README.XXX` in your submission folder's base directory.
 Enter `nohypertex` as the file's content.
-This prevents arXiv from running its own `hyperref` version, using instead the version you explicitly load.
+This prevents arXiv from running its own `hyperref` version, using instead the version you explicitly load.~~ (No longer needed.
+The new arXiv submission system [does not add hypertex](https://info.arxiv.org/help/faq/texprobs.html#hyperlink-related-issues:~:text=The%20current%20submission%20system%20does%20not%20automatically%20add%20hypertex).)

 Compile your file one final time.
-Delete all files except `main.tex`, `main.bbl`, `utphys.bst`, and `00README.XXX`.
+Delete all files except `main.tex`, `main.bbl`, ~~and `00README.XXX`~~.
 Zip these files (not the folder containing them) and upload the zip file as your submission.